 I am a London based photographer whose first love is the portrait.
 I shoot headshots and profile portraits for entrepreneurs, corporate executives, actors and individuals that need their images to bring them ´face to face` with their clients – like a handshake, a hello, with pictures that immediately connect.
 I assist people in creating a brand worth talking about by capturing images that reflect pride and confidence in who they are and what they have to offer.
-I strive to take portraits that has a balance of beauty and business, personality and professionalism.
+I strive to take portraits that have a balance of beauty and business, personality, and professionalism.

 Being a photographer means being multi-passionate about what to shoot.
 There are simply so many wonderful things, places and people to photograph.
 Shooting portraits, however, has always been at the core of my work and it started out in press-photography.
 Way back then, I had just won the ”Picture of the Year” Award in Norway, this was 1988 when a friend urged me to head to London and set up business.
 Well, nothing could have merged better with my dreams and my ‘wanderlust’ – so I jumped on the idea.
 Since then I have had the great fortune to travel the world with my cameras for the largest newspapers and companies in Scandinavia.
 One of my first news-assignments after arriving in the UK was to cover the aftermath of the Hillsborough disaster.
 My first experience of ‘elbow shuffling’ – in a big way amongst 200 photographers, was at Bill Wyman (Rolling Stones) and Mandy Smith’s wedding.
 By the time I covered the press conference with boxing legends Muhammad Ali, Joe Frasier and George Foreman I had got more used to the hustle and bustle.